EzeOnoky/Project-Base-Learning-7/README.md

 Executed Script
 mysql -h 172.31.91.150 -u webaccess -p tooling < tooling-db.sql
 ```
-Above script described  =>  i want to connect to mysql on the DB - 172.31.91.150, using user -u : webaccess , using password -p as my authentication, i want to connect directly to the toolong DB we have created on the DB Server, once connected, i want to run this sql file - tooling-db.sql, which has already been created.
+Above script described  =>  i want to connect to mysql on the DB - 172.31.91.150, using user -u : webaccess , using password -p as my authentication, i want to connect directly to the tooling DB we have created on the DB Server, once connected, i want to run this sql file - tooling-db.sql, which has already been created.

 NB, the tooling password captured above is not the real password, I got a propmt to input the correct password for the webaccess user already cretaed on the DB.